 The Bottom Line on Building Safer Roads for Bicyclists and Pedestrians

-Safe roads and complete streets will not only reduce traffic congestion and fatal collisions.
+Safe roads and complete streets will not only reduce traffic congestion and fatal collisions of pedestrians or bicycles.
 They could also improve the city’s culture and bring several health benefits for the entire community.

 - GMO Seeds Versus Non-GMO: Key Differences and Ethics - 06/05/2023